PyConPL/pyladies-workshop/flask-tutorial/0003_setup.rst

 In the next section you will see how to run the application.

 With that out of the way, you should be able to start up the application without problems.
-Do this with the following commands:
+Do this with the following commands in the console (you need to be in your flaskr directory):

 .. code:: bash